• Skip to primary navigation

 Peach and Jalapeno Jam

-Published: Jun 6, 2011 · Modified: Jul 18, 2022 by Arlene Mobley · This post contains affiliate links.
+Published: Jun 6, 2011 · Modified: Mar 28, 2024 by Arlene Mobley · This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Jump to Recipe

-My favorite flavor of homemade jam is this Peach and Jalapeno Jam.
+One of my favorite flavors of homemade jam is this Peach and Jalapeno Jam.
 I love the sweet flavor of the peaches combined with the hot and spicy flavor of the jalapeno peppers.
-Sweet pepper jams are my favorite types of jams.
-Blueberry and Poblano Pepper Jam is pretty good also.

 Peach and Jalapeno Jam